esnitkin914/Comparative_Genomics/day2_morning/README.md

 [[back to top]](https://github.com/alipirani88/Comparative_Genomics/blob/master/day2_morning/README.md)
 [[HOME]](https://github.com/alipirani88/Comparative_Genomics/blob/master/README.md)

-Now that we feel confident in our assembly, let's compare it to our reference to see if we can identify any large insertions/deletions using a graphical user interface called Artemis Comparison Tool (ACT) for visualization.
+Once we feel confident in our assembly by using quast or multiQC, let's compare it to our reference to see if we can identify any large insertions/deletions using a graphical user interface called Artemis Comparison Tool (ACT) for visualization.

 <!---
 changed on 23 feb 2018